Creating Global Edge

 2. Select the type of header to override.

-• Modify Origin Request Header: redefine the HTTP header transmitted when forwarding requests to the origin server
+• Modify Origin Request Header: override the HTTP header transferred when forwarding requests to the origin server

-• Modify Client Response Header: redefine the HTTP header sent when responding from the server to the client
+• Modify Client Response Header: override the HTTP header transferred when responding from the server to the client

 3. Enter the rule.